ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 > >
 > > **A1:** Use the `ls -l` command to see a detailed file listing including file ownership and permission details.
 You should see that all the files are owned by you.
 This looks good - you should be ready to edit something in the exercise that follows...
 > >
-> > **A Ex1:** Unfortunately, it's not so easy, depending on how you tried to edit `/rawr.sh` you probably saw an error similar to the following: `Can't open file for writing` or `Read-only file system`
+> > **A Ex1:** Unfortunately, it's not so easy, depending on how you modified `/environment` you probably saw an error similar to the following: `Can't open file for writing` or `Read-only file system`
 > >
 > > **A Ex2:** Within your home directory, you _should_ be able to successfully create a file.
 Since you're seeing your home directory on the host system which has been bound into the container, when you exit and the container shuts down, the file that you created within the container should still be present when you look at your home directory on the host system.
 > {: .solution}